Hubbry Logo

 Software design is the process of conceptualizing how a software system will work before it is implemented or modified.[1]
 Software design also refers to the direct result of the design process – the concepts of how the software will work which may be formally documented or may be maintained less formally, including via oral tradition.

-The design process enables a designer to model aspects of a software system before it exists with the intent of making the effort of writing the code more efficient.
+The design process enables a designer to model aspects of a software system before it exists with the intent of making the effort of writing the code more efficiently.
 Creativity, past experience, a sense of what makes "good" software, and a commitment to quality are success factors for a competent design.

 A software design can be compared to an architected plan for a house.
 High-level plans represent the totality of the house (e.g., a three-dimensional rendering of the house).
 Lower-level plans provide guidance for constructing each detail (e.g., the plumbing lay).
 Similarly, the software design model provides a variety of views of the proposed software solution.